tonybaloney/tonybaloney.github.io/blog/why-is-python-so-slow.md

 ### What does this mean to the performance of Python application?

-If you have a single-threaded, single interpreter application.
-It will make no difference to the speed.
+If you have a single-threaded, single interpreter application. **It will make no difference to the speed**.
 Removing the GIL would have no impact on the performance of your code.

 If you wanted to implement concurrency within a single interpreter (Python process) by using threading, and your threads were IO intensive (e.g. Network IO or Disk IO), you would see the consequences of GIL-contention.

 ![](/img/posts/beazley-graph.png){: .img-fluid .mx-auto}

-If you have a web-application (e.g. Django) and you’re using WSGI, then each request to your web-app is a separate Python interpreter, so there is only 1 lock per request.
+If you have a web-application (e.g. Django) and you’re using WSGI, then each request to your web-app is a **separate** Python interpreter, so there is only 1 lock per request.
 Because the Python interpreter is slow to start, some WSGI implementations have a “Daemon Mode” which [keep Python process(es) on the go for you](https://www.slideshare.net/GrahamDumpleton/secrets-of-a-wsgi-master).

 ### What about other Python runtimes?